GitSolved/GitSolved/README.md

 ### 🛡️ Security Research | Always Keep Learning

-Hi, I’m Samir Anastasio — a Cybersecurity Engineer who enjoys breaking things (safely), then figuring out how to put them back together stronger.
+Hi, I’m Samir Anastasio — a Cybersecurity Engineer who enjoys breaking things (safely), then figuring out how to improve the project.

 - 🔍 I like: digging into how systems actually fail, from Android apps to cloud misconfigurations.
 - 🧠 I learn: by building labs, running experiments, and turning mistakes into checklists.